francoiskroll/FramebyFrame/README.md

 * `onlyHalf`: as we are plotting a pairwise matrix, the heatmap is symmetrical across the diagonal, i.e. the similarity scores repeat each other on each side of the diagonal.
 If that is okay, you can omit this setting or give `NA`.
 If you prefer to plot only one side of the diagonal, you can choose between `upper` or `lower`, which will respectively plot the upper or lower half.
 * `scoreSize`: font size for the similarity scores.

 `ggPairwiseHeat(...)` will also return in Console the similarity score between fingerprints.

+> And that is all for the minimal tutorial!
+The FramebyFrame package can do other things, such as analyse different experimental designs, calculate and plot behavioural fingerprints and more.
+Make sure to check the documentation to make full use of it.

 ___